openstack-k8s-operators/dev-docs/README.md

-# Docs
+# Dev Docs
-Documentation related to podified controlplane.
+Developer Documentation related to podified controlplane.

 * [Quickstart guide to start a new operator](new_operator.md)
 * [Conditions usage](conditions.md)